Diana Ankudinova: 2017: The Voice Kids Russia

-2018–2019: You Are Super!
+2018–2019: You Are Super! (Ты супер!)

 You Are Super! (Ты супер! in Russian) is a talent competition show on the Russian NTV television network.
 It is for disadvantaged children who have spent some significant part of their childhood without parental care.

-You Are Super! has unique rules.
-There are four jury members, who always sit facing the contestants.
-At the initial face-to-face stage, the performance of the participants is evaluated by four members of the jury.
-They vote for the passage of the applicant to the next round by pressing a button.
-In the first round, the performer needs to get at least three votes, in which case the scene turns green.
-If the required number of votes has not been received, the stage turns red and the participant is eliminated.

-In the second round, each performer must also collect at least three votes, after which the performer goes to the waiting room.
-At the end of the episode, among all the selected participants, each of the four jury members chooses one performer, who will go to the semifinals.
-In each of the semifinals, contestants enter the waiting room only if all members of the jury have pressed buttons.
-In all of the performances of Diana Ankudinova in both the 2018 and 2019 seasons, all four of the jury members pressed their buttons.
-At the end of the semifinal episodes, each of the four judges must again choose one participant, who then gets the right to go to the final.

-The winner of the final episode of the televised competition is chosen by the viewers via SMS voting.

 Diana Ankudinova won the 2018 season of You Are Super! with 49 percent of the vote of the viewing audience.
 The 2019 season of the show was called a superseason and was to consist mostly of winners and finalists from previous seasons.
 As the 2018 winner, Diana Ankudinova was invited back, and she also won that 2019 superseason.

 Immediately after the announcement of Diana's win of the 2018 season of You Are Super!, one of the jury members, Igor Krutoy, promised to give Diana an apartment in Moscow so that she could continue her musical studies in Moscow.
 Diana was given the keys to the new apartment on August 20, 2018, where she continues to live.